Types of Tribal Crafts in India

 Tribal crafts can be assorted into definite classes:

 Indian tribes have rich craft traditions which are as diversified as the basketry of Arunachal Pradesh, metal casting of Madhya Pradesh, terracotta votive offerings and decorations of Gujarat.
-In this regard, the tribes of the Nilgiri Hills deserve a special mention with their astonishing and crafty works in Indian tribal craftwork.
+In this regard, the tribes of the Nilgiri Hills deserve a special mention with their astonishing crafty works.
 Although each tribe of the Nilgiris is fully integrated, there is a distinct delineation in their craft production, making them essentially dependent on each other.

 The Irulas, yet another tribe creating history in Indian tribal crafts, make and use the conch, drum, dwarf pipe (kwale), long flute (buhin) and nagasore in their dances for rain and fine harvest.
 While they manufacture glass bead necklaces and brass earrings and anklets, their striking craft is the plaited palm leaf straw ornaments, used as necklaces and anklets.